muni-corn/alto-gtk/README.md

 # Alto GTK theme

-A lovechild of FlatColor by wpgtk and FlatRemix, designed to work with wpgtk.
+A beautiful gtk theme designed to work with wpgtk.